Gaumukh Trek 2026: Complete Itinerary, Best Time & Safety Tips

 Location: Bhojbasa is situated at an elevation of around 3,800 meters (12,500 feet) above sea level, offering trekkers breathtaking views of the surrounding Himalayan peaks.
 The campsite is nestled along the banks of the roaring Bhagirathi River, providing a serene and tranquil setting amidst the rugged wilderness.

-Gaumukh Glacier: Bhojbasa serves as a midway point between Gangotri and Gaumukh, making it an ideal spot to rest and acclimatize before continuing the trek to the source of the Ganges.
+Gaumukh Glacier: Bhojbasa servesas a midway point between Gangotri and Gaumukh, making it an ideal spot to rest and acclimatize before continuing the trek to the source of the Ganges.
 From Bhojbasa, trekkers can catch glimpses of the towering peaks and glaciers that lead up to Gaumukh.

 Sunrise and Sunset Views: One of the highlights of camping at Bhojbasa is the opportunity to witness spectacular sunrise and sunset views over the Himalayas.
 As the first light of dawn illuminates the snow-covered peaks, and the last rays of sunlight paint the sky in hues of orange and pink, trekkers are treated to a mesmerizing display of nature’s beauty.

-Geography and Route Details
+Gaumukh Trek Geography and Detailed Route Information

-Starting Point: Gangotri town (Altitude 3,100 m)
+• Starting Point: Gangotri town – 3,100 meters

 Legend of King Bhagirath and the Descent of Ganga